digital-asset/daml/docs/source/daml/reference/templates.rst

 name and fields as that template.
 This record structure is used in Daml code to represent the data of a contract based on that template.

-Note that, in the general case, the existence of a local binding ``b`` of type ``T``, where ``T`` is a template (and thus also a record), does not necessarily imply the existence of a contract with the same data as ``b`` on the ledger.
+Note that in the general case, the existence of a local binding ``b`` of type ``T``, where ``T`` is a template (and thus also a record), does not necessarily imply the existence of a contract with the same data as ``b`` on the ledger.
 You can only assume the existence of such a contract if ``b`` is the result of